 Work culture in Jordan

 The workweek in Jordan runs from Sunday to Thursday owing to the fact that Friday is the holy day of the official state religion, Islam.
 Working hours consist of eight hours of work a day, five days a week, adding up to a total of 40 hours a week.
 The usual work schedule may be disrupted by holy occasions such as Ramadan.
 Expats should also take note that a call to prayer is sounded by mosques five times daily and Muslims will stop whatever they are doing (including work activities) to partake.

 While Jordanians are generally extremely friendly and hospitable to foreigners, there is some level of resentment from locals towards foreigners employed in Jordan.
-The soaring unemployment rate has made the job market is extremely competitive – this makes it understandably frustrating for Jordanians to see a job go to someone else.
-The current Syrian refugee crisis in Jordan has, unfortunately, only worsened this ill-feeling towards working expats.
+The soaring unemployment rate has made the job market extremely competitive – this makes it understandably frustrating for Jordanians to see a job go to someone else.
+The ongoing Syrian refugee crisis in Jordan has, unfortunately, only worsened this ill-feeling towards working expats.